Age & Licensing:

 In all situations, the Event Coordinator(s) and/or Chief Instructor(s) have final onsite authority to impose more stringent requirements for any event and also have complete authority to exclude any vehicle for any reason, including those shown in this list.

 CUV/SUVs listed below may be used at HPDE and HPDC events.
-They must run on stock, OEM wheel/tire size and offset and are currently limited to Group 1 – Beginner (Green).
+They must run on stock, OEM wheel/tire size),offset and “street” tires (UTOG higher tham 200 and are currently limited to Group 1 – Beginner (Green).

 If your CUV/SUV is NOT on this list, you may email John Sullivan (PCC-ACNA Chief Instructor) for information on how to petition for inclusion.
 This list will be reviewed on an annual basis.